Danish Fitness Model Mia Sand Shows Off Weight Loss In Crop Top & Tight Jeans

 Mia Sand is proud of her curves, but she is also proud of how she achieved them in a healthy way that focuses on proper diet, exercise and, most of all, dedication.
 The Danish fitness model often uses her Instagram presence to promote leading a healthy lifestyle, while sharing her own journey with getting fit and losing weight.

-On Tuesday, the blonde bombshell took to the popular social media platform to share a series of snapshot of herself wearing a revealing outfit that shows off her fit physique, which the model used to illustrated her long caption about how she has lost weight.
+On Tuesday, the blonde bombshell took to the popular social media platform to share a series of snapshots of herself wearing a revealing outfit that shows off her fit physique, which the model used to illustrate her long caption about how she has lost weight.
 In the photos, Sand is posing in an urban setting as she rocks an all-black outfit that consists of a bandeau crop top featuring a thin fabric that hugs her chest tightly, putting her buxom figure in full evidence.

 Sand — who has made a name for herself in the fitness world for her muscular and curvy figure, as The Inquisitr has previously pointed out — teamed her crop top with a pair of matching black jeans that sit just below her bellybutton, leaving her toned stomach fully visible, highlighting her slimmed down figure.
-The pants wraps tightly around her legs, showing off her strong, toned thighs.
+The pants wrap tightly around her legs, showing off her strong, toned thighs.
 As Sand indicated through the tags included with her post, her outfit is from Fashion Nova and Fashion Nova Curve.

 View this post on Instagram